 What Is Soapstone?

-You’ve heard of granite, marble and quartz, but do you know about Soapstone?
-Soapstone is a natural material; it’s a metamorphic rock called steatite.
-Steatite rock has several minerals, including talc and magnesium.
-The talc is what makes the stone softer than other materials.
+You’ve heard of natural stone surfaces like granite, marble and quartz, but do you know about Soapstone?
+Soapstone is a natural product; it’s a metamorphic rock called steatite.
+Steatite stone has several minerals, including talc and magnesium.
+Soapstone’s high talc content makes the stone softer than other materials.
 The higher the level of talc, the softer the stone.
 Higher talk amounts also make the surface more susceptible to scratching.

-You see soapstone in lots of laboratories because it is impenetrable and non-porous even when there is acid (like lemon juice).
-Soapstone is also heat tolerant.
+Soapstone is an extremely durable stone.
+It is a common material in many laboratories because it is impenetrable and non-porous even when there is acid (like lemon juice).
+Soapstone is also heat resistant.
 You don’t need to use a trivet.
-These two things make it ideal for use in a kitchen.
+These two things make it a perfect choice for kitchen counters.

-Soapstone is only available in grey and black tones.
+Soapstone is available few color options, shades of grey and black tones.
 If you want a white countertop, this isn’t the material for you.
-If you decide to choose soapstone for your countertops you look at slabs that are from a quarry, just like you would granite or marble.
+If you decide to choose soapstone for your custom countertops you look at slabs that are from a quarry, just like you would granite or marble.

 Soapstone is not just used for countertops.
 Soapstone can be used to make sinks, fireplace surrounds (tiles) and sculptures.